antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a special kind of machine that helps us move
+# An internal combustion engine is a machine that uses fuel and air to make a
-# from one place to another.
-It uses a special kind of fuel to create energy
+# powerful energy.
+It is like a big motor inside your car that helps it go
-# that makes the car or truck move.
+# faster and farther.
 ```

 Here is another example using a persona and two modifiers: